D/Generation is a puzzle/adventure game released by Mindscape in 1991 for the PC, Amiga, and Atari ST.

 Robert Cook initially developed the game for the Apple IIe in 1989 under the name D-Generation.
 It was supposed to be published by Brøderbund, but this version was never released.
-Later Cook converted it for PC and Amiga, and the game was finally released in 1991.
+Later, Cook converted it for PC and Amiga, and the game was finally released in 1991.

-The game takes on a 3D-isometric view where it has multiple elements of puzzle, adventure, shooting built into an arcade-centered playstyle.
+The game takes on a 3D-isometric view where it has multiple elements of puzzle, adventure, and shooting built into an arcade-centered playstyle.
 Although you are initially unarmed, the game quickly provides you with your most reliable means of defense and offense, a laser gun with infinite gun ammo.
 This gun will be your partner throughout this mad run as it can do anything from putting holes in your enemies to tripping switches.
-The game is broken down into floors and rooms that are filled with hostile enemies, including the faculty's self-defense system that has gone haywire.
+The game is broken down into floors and rooms filled with hostile enemies, including the faculty's self-defense system that has gone haywire.

 The bioweapons are Neogen's that come in 4 generations: A, B, C, and D. All 4 of these state of the art killing machines have a unique design and trait to them;

 A: A bouncing red ball that will smother you to death with the added ability to go invisible at will.

 B: A bouncing blue cylinder that will crush anything in its way.